 David Vanille's choice: I have chosen to offer you a rare pepper which, unlike other varieties, has been tamed by man.
 A unique flavour to discover absolutely.

 Nosy Be pepper benefits from the tropical climate of Madagascar.
-This allows two annual harvests, one from May to July, the other in October and November.
+This makes it possible to carry out two annual harvests, one from May to July, the other in October and November.

 Did you know that?
-The spiciness of pepper is due to piperine, an active component of pepper that is responsible for the hot sensation you feel after consuming pepper.
+The spiciness of pepper is due to piperine, an active component of pepper that is responsible for the warm sensation you feel after consuming pepper.

-At the origins of the black pepper of Nosy Be, there is a man, Émile Prud'homme, former head of the National Institute of Colonial Agronomy in Madagascar, who imported after a trip to Indonesia, the very first pepper lianas on the Island of Madagascar.
+At the origins of Nosy Be black pepper, there is a man, Émile Prud'homme, former head of the National Institute of Colonial Agronomy in Madagascar, who imported the very first pepper vines on the island of Madagascar after a trip to Indonesia.

 He chose the island of Nosy Be to plant these brand new plants, then developed this production further east on the island (notably in the Tamatave region).